BillGatesPriv/dwm/README.md

 ## Main features

-- Running custom scripts at startup
+- Running custom scripts at startup !!Autostart patch requires autostart.sh in ~/.dwm/autostart.sh
 - New layouts
 - Move and resize floating windows with keyboard shortcuts
 - Inner and outer gaps resizeable during runtime (compatible with all layouts)